JagadeeshR14/MobileAnti-theftSystem/README.md

 ## IMPLEMENTATION STEPS :
 1. Install XAMPP
-2. Open XAMPP start all the servers
+2. Open XAMPP and start all the servers
 3. Download the [Web-SRP](Web-SRP.zip) file from the repository
 4. Unzip and Move the downloaded file to the XAMPP **htdocs** folder
 5. Run the home.html file from the WEB-SRP folder in the web browser